PDLT-University-of-York/test-split-site/docs/ultra/test.md

     Some examples:

-    - practice quizzes: providing an active opportunity to practice 'right answer' content (eg. match terminology, complete calculations)
+    - **practice quizzes**: providing an active opportunity to practice 'right answer' content (eg. match terminology, complete calculations)
-    - revision quizzes covering part of or all module content
+    - **revision quizzes** covering part of or all module content

     Common features:

-    - Question display: commonly a random subset drawn from a larger question bank so that students can retake the quiz, but can also present the same questions each time.
+    - Question display: to allow students to retake the quiz, it's common for practice quizzes to use question pools to display a random subset of questions drawn from a larger question bank.
+However, it is also possible to display a fixed set of questions each time.
     - Question types: all **questions should be automatically marked** so no input is needed from teaching staff
     - Set up effort: low to medium, depending on how questions are created and whether random subsets are used.
+    - Insights to inform teaching: easy to gauge engagement and identify learning gaps, question analysis can help you monitor the efficacy of your question design

 === "Formal exam"